ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 #### **Database Space**

-An Altibase database consists of all of the data in the database stored in one or more tablespaces.
+Altibase database consists of all of the data in the database stored in one or more tablespaces.
 The tablespaces are divided into memory tablespaces and disk tablespaces.

 Besides the system tablespace (which is created by Altibase), a user can add memory and disk tablespaces.